garrandall/popular-music-data/tracks/shut-up-and-dance-walk-the-moon.md

 I said, "You're holding back"
 She said, "Shut up and dance with me"
 This woman is my destiny
-She said, "Ooh hoo
+She said, "Ohhoo
 Shut up and dance with me"

-"Ooh hoo
+"Ohhoo
 Shut up and dance with me"
-"Ooh hoo
+"Ohhoo
 Shut up and dance with me"